Share Excel Workbook (Table of Contents)

 Things to Remember

-- While performing in Share Excel Workbook always protect workbook to have control over track changes option.
+- While performing in the Share Excel Workbook, always protect the workbook from controlling the track changes option.

 - You can select which changes you want to apply or remove at any point in time.

-- Share Excel Workbook is a feature that automatically adjusts the width or height of a cell.
+- It is a feature that automatically adjusts the width or height of a cell.
 The easiest way to adjust a column is to use the Share Excel Workbook.